hackerYM/docker-notebook/README.md

 ### Docker Machine

-**install Docker Engine on virtual hosts, manage the hosts with docker-machine.**
+**Install Docker Engine on virtual hosts, manage the hosts with docker-machine.**

 - Install on Linux